SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios: Extended Related Work

 \phead{LLM Agents for Cybersecurity.} Many efforts have been devoted to cybersecurity research assisted by LLM.
 Capture The Flag (CTF) challenges are one focus among these works, utilized by several works to improve and evaluate the security abilities of LLM agents.
 For example, InterCode-CTF~\citep{yang2023language}, NYU CTF Bench~\citep{shao2024nyu}, Cybench~\citep{zhang2024cybench} include CTF tasks for offensive cybersecurity evaluation.
 EnIGMA~\citep{abramovichenigma} introduces interactive tools of cybersecurity to SWE-agent~\citep{yang2024sweagent} and proves its effectiveness on these datasets.
 The detection, fixing, and validation of real vulnerabilities in software also attract much attention, like \citet{zhang2024fixing, wang2025cybergym, lee2025secbench, yildiz2025benchmarking, widyasari2025let}.
 They propose various techniques for solving and evaluating vulnerability-related cybersecurity tasks.
+Besides, there are also cybersecurity research works about VIC identification~\cite{lyu2026agentszz,risse2026and} and vulnerability reports~\cite{lyu2023chronos} with learning-based approaches.
 Different from them, our scope is the security issue of the generated code from agents.